 Blockchain-based accounts can change the way of interacting on-chain, allowing the usage of multiple components together.
-Used in combination with a Controller (see LSP6 - Key Manager), they could allow any entity to execute or set some data on your profile.
+Used in combination with a Controller (see LSP6 - Key Manager), they could allow any entity to execute or set some data on your profile directly or via relay execution.
 Finally, developers could use contracts for social recovery if keys are lost.
 All these components together can enhance the blockchain experience.

 |LSP0 - ERC725Account: This standard represents the core account contract.
 It consists of ERC725X, allowing a contract to interact with any address or smart contract on the blockchain, and ERC725Y, a generic key-value store that allows storing an unlimited amount of data in the smart contract.
 It also contains ERC1271 to verify if messages were signed by the ERC725Account's owner.
 If the owner is a Key Manager supporting ERC1271, it will delegate the call to the KeyManager.
 Lastly, it contains the LSP1 - UniversalReceiver, which allows this contract to be notified of any incoming asset.
 Using the LSP1 - UniversalReceiverDelegate logic, you can delegate the universal receiver call that an asset will do to an external contract, customizing the behaviour you want towards the asset.
 More on that below.|